cowboysdude/Under_Cabinet/README.md

 >toLow: the lower bound of the value’s target range.
 [70] -LED Brightness<br>
 >toHigh: the upper bound of the value’s target range.
 [0] - LED Brihtness<br>

-So this says basically when there is no light fromLow 0 - show led brightness at 70 toLow
+So this says basically when there is no light fromLow 0 - show led brightness at 70 toLow<br>
                                         light ranging from 1 to 1023 ldrValue fromHigh show lights from 0 up to max brightness 70 toHigh

 ## Under cabinet